-After about 2 years, Flyduino finally released their new hardware, the KISS 32A ESC and KISS FC V2.
+After about 2 years, Flyduino finally updated their flight controller the KISS V2 FC, and their ESC the KISS 32A ESC.
 In this review we will take a look at the new features and improvement over the previous versions, and test them in a mini quad to see how they perform.

 Where to Buy?
-You can find both products at Flyduino’s website:
+You can find both products at: